MicrosoftDocs/learn/learn-pr/wwl-azure/guided-project-deploy-configure-azure-monitor/includes/4-exercise-monitor-web-apps.md

 In Exercise 2, you configure monitoring for web applications.

 - Task 1: Enable Application Insights
-- Task 2: Disable loggingfor .NET core snapshot debugger
+- Task 2: Disable logging for .NET core snapshot debugger
 - Task 3: Configure web app HTTP logs to be written to a Log Analytics workspace
 - Task 4: Configure SQL Insights data to be written to a Log Analytics workspace
 - Task 5: Enable file and configuration change tracking for web apps